JSRocksHQ/jsrockshq.github.io/src/posts/en/arrow-functions-and-their-scope.md

 ## Conclusion

-Although arrow functions may make your source code a little bit less readable(and you can get used to it pretty fast), it is indeed, a great solution for scopable references to the _this_ token, a quick way to get things working, and, in association with the "let" keyword, will take our JavaScript, deffinetly to the next level!
+Although arrow functions may make your source code a little bit less readable (and you can get used to it pretty fast), it is, indeed, a great solution to capture the outer scope's `this` value, a quick way to get things working and, in association with the `let` keyword, will definitely take our JavaScript to the next level!
-Try and use it, create some tests, run it in your browsers and leave in the comments, interesting solutions and uses you found to arrow functions!
+Try and use it, create some tests, run it in your browsers and leave comments with interesting solutions and uses you've found to arrow functions!
 I hope you have enjoyed this article, as much as you are going to enjoy arrow functions in a very close future.